Juniper/apstra-ansible-collection/ansible_collections/junipernetworks/apstra/docs/apstra_facts_module.rst

         <div class="ansible-option-cell">

-      Type of the node to return from the graph.
+      If getting nodes, the type of the node to return from the graph.

       .. rst-class:: ansible-option-line